khrannas/stratlogic-scrape/todo/01-project-setup.md

 - Set up proper logging from the start
 - Configure development and production environments separately
 - Use environment variables for all sensitive configuration
+- Implement security best practices from the beginning
+- Set up monitoring and alerting infrastructure early

 ## Next Steps